OpenDroneMap/docs/source/flying.rst

 * 60% overlap nadir flight
 * 70-80% overlap 45-degree gimbal angle cross-grid

 The 45-degree cross-grid flight provides the basis for a fully tied together model, while the nadir flights provide the necessary texture for orthophoto texturing.
-The lower overlap  meets the minimum requirement for orthophoto products as facilitated by by feature matching from the much higher overlap cross-grid.
+The lower overlap  meets the minimum requirement for orthophoto products as facilitated by feature matching from the much higher overlap cross-grid.

 Data collection effort, 2D and 2.5D products
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^